learninglab-dev/the-resources/data/resources/people/mike-o/BatchRename_NestedFolders.md

 ![](https://files.slack.com/files-pri/T0HTW3H0V-F01KZUTUPA8/screen_shot_2021-01-25_at_3.57.57_pm.png?pub_secret=42df922600)

-After clicking 'Quick Action', another dialogue box will appear that we need to customize a bit.
+After clicking 'Quick Action', another dialogue box will appear that will need to be customized a bit.
 In the dropdown that says 'Workflow receives current', select 'files or folders', and in the 'in' dropdown select 'Finder'.

 ![](https://files.slack.com/files-pri/T0HTW3H0V-F01KQPXRJ2Z/screen_shot_2021-01-25_at_4.26.40_pm.png?pub_secret=eaa28fae6f)